0x0m/writeups/tryhackme/sea_surfer/README.md

 # TryHackMe: Sea Surfer Writeup

-This is a enumeration, SSRF, LFI, and privesc hacking challenge.
+This is an enumeration, SSRF, LFI, and privesc hacking challenge.

 ## Recon